 School ID

-If your state government only defines the type of acceptable ID as "government issued ID", carefully examine a school ID card to ensure it issued by a public school and meets all your state's other identification requirements before accepting it.
+If your state government only defines the type of acceptable ID as "government-issued ID", carefully examine a school ID card to ensure it is issued by a public school and meets all your state's other identification requirements before accepting it.

 The guidelines or requirements for what constitutes an acceptable ID vary greatly from one state to another.

-In states that do not provide rules for acceptable ID, the recommended best practice is to rely on identification documents issued by state or federal government agencies which contain a photograph, a physical description and the bearer's signature.
+In states that do not provide rules for acceptable ID, the recommended professional practice is to rely on identification documents issued by state or federal government agencies which contain a photograph, a physical description, and the bearer's signature.

 If you have questions about your state's ID requirements for notarizations, you can call the NNA Hotline for further guidance.